>

 Keyword suggestions

 There is a nifty tool in Advanced Web Ranking to help with keyword research.
-One feature is a list of keyword suggestions in the keyword tracking tool.
+One feature is a list of keyword suggestions in the keyword rank tracker tool.

 It’s as simple as clicking “Show Suggestions” as you go to add keywords to your project.